-If you’re a network marketer building your business online, you might have wondered…
+If you're a network marketer building a network marketing business online, you might have wondered…

 - When is the right time to take your prospects from online to offline?